 Public institution: An educational institution whose programs and activities are operated by publicly elected or appointed school officials, and which is supported primarily by public funds.
+Quarter calendar system: A calendar system in which the academic year consists of three sessions called

-Quarter calendar system: A calendar system in which the academic year consists of three sessions called quarters of Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
+Quarter calendar system: A calendar system in which the academic year consists of three sessions called quarters of about 12 weeks each.
+The range may be from 10 to 15 weeks.
+There may be an additional quarter in the summer.

+Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
 The categories do not denote scientific definitions of anthropological origins.
 A person may be counted in only one group.